oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 }
 {% endhighlight %}

-We create a task to do some asynchronous operation and the main thread **awaits** for it to be finished.
-Then we can update things in the UI.
+We still use the task but the main thread **await** for this task to be finished.
+Then it can go on and update things in the UI.

-The **async** keyword tells the compiler, please run asynchronously what you find inside the method.
-In other words, an async method will run in as many threads as required.
+The **async** keyword tells the compiler:

+*This method is async, please run asynchronously what you find inside it.*

+The compiler will run this method in as many threads as required.

-Just for today, I'll put some comments inside the method to understand what the compiler does:
+I'll put some comments inside the method to understand what the compiler does:

 {% highlight c# %}
 private async void Button_DisplayRecords(object sender, RoutedEventArgs e)